tdbianco/starter-hugo-academic/content/post/2021-08-03-a-staged-theory-of-cognitive-development/index.en.md

 projects: []
 ---

 Language development is the story of the development of language.
 Social development regards the development of social interaction.
 Motor development involves the motor system...
-What about cognitive development, what is it that humans and animals develop?
+What about **cognitive development**, what is it that humans and animals develop?

-Cognition is perhaps a bit of a non-see-through piece of jargon: derived from the latin word *cognitus* - literally the past participle *known* of the verb *to know* - the noun refers to facts and acquired knowledge.
+Cognition is perhaps a bit of a non-see-through piece of jargon: derived from the latin word *cognitus* - literally the past participle *known* of the verb *to know* - the noun refers to **facts and acquired knowledge**.
 So, we may conclude that Cognitive Development refer to how humans and other animals build expertise and knowledge.
 However, Cognitive Development has ended up for broadly referring to the development of intelligence, rational thinking, and almost ANY other capability.

-Often, charts showing the milestones of cognitive development include heterogeneous skills, such as problem solving, memory, language, and even motor properties.
-In Piaget's original formulation, skills across different domains concurrently progress and reach endpoints: mechanisms of change are seen as domain general.
+Often, charts showing the milestones of cognitive development include **heterogeneous skills**, such as problem solving, memory, language, and even motor properties.
+In [Jean Piaget](https://en.wikipedia.org/wiki/Jean_Piaget)'s original formulation, skills across different domains concurrently progress and reach endpoints: mechanisms of change are seen as domain general.

-According to Piaget, these heterogeneous skills are just actions and representations used for the same purpose - control the dynamic and static aspects of reality.
+According to Piaget, **these heterogeneous skills are just actions and representations used for the same purpose** - control the dynamic and static aspects of reality.
 To do so, an organism - such as a young infant - will develop actions to follow, recover, and anticipate the transformations of objects and people.
-This set of skills falls under the definition of operative intelligence, whose stage-like progression dominates the first year of life:
+This set of skills falls under the definition of **operative intelligence**, whose stage-like progression dominates the first year of life:

 1\) 0-6 weeks: newborn's reflexes superseded by intentional actions, such as grasping